PLCnext/SampleRuntime/getting-started/Part-10/README.md

    This instructs the PLCnext runtime to create one instance of the RuntimeOpcComponent component, called Runtime, from the RuntimeOpc shared object library that we have just built.

 1. Download the application to the PLC.
-From the projects root directory copy the following files:
+From the project root directory copy the following files:

    - Shared object library containing the PLM component.

    ```
    ssh admin@192.168.1.10 'mkdir -p projects/RuntimeOpc'
-   scp bin/AXCF2152_19.6.0.20989/Release/lib/libRuntimeOpc.so admin@192.168.1.10:~/projects/RuntimeOpc
+   scp bin/AXCF2152_20.0.0.24752/Release/lib/libRuntimeOpc.so admin@192.168.1.10:~/projects/RuntimeOpc
    ```

    - PLM metadata files.